 Eyelid surgery (technically called blepharoplasty) is a procedure to remove fat–usually along with excess skin and muscle from the upper and lower eyelids.
 Eyelid surgery can correct drooping upper lids and puffy bags below your eyes – features that make you look older and more tired than you feel, and may even interfere with your vision.
 However, it won’t remove crow’s feet or other wrinkles, eliminate dark circles under your eyes, or lift sagging eyebrows.
 While it can add an upper eyelid crease to Asian eyes, it will not erase evidence of your ethnic or racial heritage.
 Blepharoplasty can be done alone, or in conjunction with other facial surgery procedures such as a facelift or browlift.

 Blepharoplasty can enhance your appearance and your self-confidence, but it won’t necessarily change your looks to match your ideal, or cause other people to treat you differently.
-Before you decide to have surgery, think carefully about your expectations and discuss them with your surgeon.
+Before you decide to have surgery, think carefully about your expectations and discuss them with Dr. Berger.

 The best candidates for eyelid surgery are men and women who are physically healthy, psychologically stable, and realistic in their expectations.
 Most are 35 or older, but if droopy, baggy eyelids run in your family, you may decide to have eyelid surgery at a younger age.

-When eyelid surgery is performed by a qualified plastic surgeon, complications are infrequent and usually minor.
+When eyelid surgery is performed by a qualified plastic surgeon such as Dr. Berger, complications are infrequent and usually minor.
 Nevertheless, there is always a possibility of complications, including infection or a reaction to the anesthesia.
-You can reduce your risks by closely following your surgeon’s instructions both before and after surgery.
+You can reduce your risks by closely following Dr. Berger’s instructions both before and after surgery.

 Planning Your Surgery

-The initial consultation with your surgeon is very important.
+The initial consultation with Dr. Berger is very important.
 The surgeon will need your complete medical history, so check your own records ahead of time and be ready to provide this information.
-Be sure to inform your surgeon if you have any allergies; if you’re taking any vitamins, medications (prescription or over-the-counter), or other drugs;
+Be sure to inform Dr. Berger if you have any allergies; if you’re taking any vitamins, medications (prescription or over-the-counter), or other drugs;

 and if you smoke.